elephantscale/OpenAI-labs/47-Pair-Programming-with-a-Large-Language-Model/README.md

-# Improving accuracy of LLMs
+# Pair programming with a LLM

 To set up the environment for the first time